Session 1

 Session 3

 This paper argues that the Old Testament, namely, the Mosaic law, provides the underlying ethic of Jesus’ Lukan meal ministry.
 A meal motif is apparent in the formation of Israel’s identity, as God’s salvific plans for Israel expand to include all nations (Gen. 12:1–3; Exod.
 19:4–6).
 This shared ethic evidences God’s attributes of justice and righteousness in Luke’s Gospel as the law does in Israel’s history.
 This framework includes provisions for Israel’s poor and vulnerable, especially as it pertains to keeping them fed.
 When Israel disobeys the covenant, Israel’s prophets relay God’s judgment against Israel by appealing to God’s justice and righteousness, which undergird the law.
 Indications of continuity can be found in Luke 4:18–19, where Jesus quotes Isa.
 58:6–7 and 61:1–2 to announce his ministry.
-This article thus seeks to mitigate the marginalisation of this vital Old Testament context in studies of Jesus’ meal ministry, and centralise it by highlighting key Lukan meal scenes that exemplify this relationship (5:27–32; 7:36–50; 11:37–54; 14:7–14; 19:1–10).
+This paper thus seeks to mitigate the marginalisation of this vital Old Testament context in studies of Jesus’ meal ministry, and centralise it by highlighting key Lukan meal scenes that exemplify this relationship (5:27–32; 7:36–50; 11:37–54; 14:7–14; 19:1–10).